Albinegros de Orizaba: 1940–50

-In 1943 along with newly founded club Tiburones Rojos de Veracruz which was formed from the merger of Veracruz Sporting Club and Iberia de Córdoba and with town rival Moctezuma de Orizaba, were invited to play in the newly form Professionalized league in Mexico.
-The club lost its first Match against Club América in October 1943 with a score of 6–1.
-The club went on to lose its second game against Jalisco powerhouse C.D.
-Guadalajara 5–1.
-The club managed to win its first league match against Club Atlas on 4 November of that same year with a score of 9–2.
-The club finished 9th overall.
-The following year under the club finished 7th to last under the management of John Hogg, a legend in the institution who was part of the 1902–03 championship.
-In the 1946–47 tournament the club finished second to last tied with San Sebastián, manager John Hogg left the club that year due to health problems.
+In 1943, along with newly founded club Tiburones Rojos de Veracruz which was formed from the merger of Veracruz Sporting Club and Iberia de Córdoba and with town rival Moctezuma de Orizaba, were invited to play in the newly form Professionalized league in Mexico.
+The club lost its first Match against América in October 1943 with a score of 6–1.
+The club went on to lose its second game against Jalisco powerhouse Guadalajara 5–1.
+The club managed to win its first league match against Atlas on November 4 of that same year with a score of 9–2.
+The club finished in 9th place, overall.
+The following year under the club finished in 7th place to last under the management of John Hogg, a legend in the institution who was part of the 1902–03 championship.
+In the 1946–47 tournament, the club finished second to last tied with San Sebastián, manager John Hogg left the club that year due to health problems.

 In the 1947–48 tournament, another legend in the institution, Byron Kennell (who had also been part of that 1902–03 championship squad) took over as manager.
-That year the team finished 5°.
+That year the team finished in 5th place.
 The following year, still with Kennell as manager, the club remains among the 10 best placed.
-After the 1948–49 tournament Albinegros suffered internal problems which caused the club to fold for the second time in its history having played 6 years in the Mexican Primera División.
+After the 1948–49 tournament, Albinegros suffered internal problems which caused the club to fold for the second time in its history having played 6 years in the Primera División de México.